 - November 24, 2020 City Council Presentation

-Contact: Mark Schnaufer is the City's BRT Program Manager and can be reached at firstname.lastname@example.org
+Contact: Mark Schnaufer is the City's Bus Rapid Transit (BRT) Program Manager and can be reached at firstname.lastname@example.org.